Updated: Mar 31

-Penticton Mayor John Vassilaki wasted no time at Tuesday's special council meeting publically apologizing to "Ms Wilson", a senior whos $420,000 home was sold at auction for $150,000 to pay a late tax bill totalling $10,000.
+Penticton Mayor John Vassilaki wasted no time at Tuesday's special council meeting publicly apologizing to "Ms. Wilson", a senior whose $420,000 home was sold at auction for $150,000 to pay a late tax bill totaling $10,000.

 During the apology, Mayor John Vassilaki reiterated the cities position that much of the information provided to the ombudsperson by the city of Penticton was not included in his report.
 He also said the city was following the process laid out by the province, and the whole event happened before the current council was in place.